janikvonrotz/janikvonrotz.ch/content/post/2018-04-03-using-pass-in-teams.md

 # Notes

 If there is a gpg registry you can obtain the public keys from there.
 There would be no need to exchange public key as files.

+# Updates

+*2019-10-16 Edit: Renamed the variables with a '$' prefix.
+Ensuring bash compatiblity.*

 # Sources